thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 ### Modules

+Modules are the discrete and/or reusable components of the UI.
 Each discrete module should be styled by a separate style sheet (or Sass partial), and module selectors should always be namespaced to avoid conflicts with other modules.

 ```css
 .module